leandromoreira/digital_video_introduction/README.md

 >
 > ![constrained vbr](/i/vbr.png "constrained vbr")

-In the early days engineering come up with a technique for doubling the perceived frame rate of a video display **without consuming extra bandwidth**, this technique is known as **interlaced video**.
+In the early days engineering comes up with a technique for doubling the perceived frame rate of a video display **without consuming extra bandwidth**, this technique is known as **interlaced video**.
 It basically sends half of the screen in 1 "frame" and the next "frame" they send the other half.

 Today screens render mostly using **progressive scan technique**, progressive is a way of displaying, storing, or transmitting moving images in which all the lines of each frame are drawn in sequence.